Ania58/gottaspeak-courses/courses/A2/unit-24/lesson-117.md

 Common mistakes:
 ❌ Too much hot → ✅ Too hot
 ❌ Enough big → ✅ Big enough
-❌ Such beautiful → ✅ Such a beautiful day
+❌ Such beautiful → ✅ Such a beautiful day  / so beautiful

 -------